ephraimyared/Tribute-page/README.md

 # Tribute-page
-This is a sample Tribute page

 <p>This is a sample Tribute page i tried to describe the persons life in a short form of pattern</p>
 <h2>Over view</h2>
-As a junior front-end developer, i am very much excited to develop and keep going in this jorney.
+As a junior front-end developer, I'm thrilled to work on many projects as a way to keep myself updated.
+I hope this little homage page is useful.

 <h3>Author</h3>
 Ephraim Yared